-Back in October 2016, at the 70th session of the International Maritime Organization’s (IMO) Marine Environmental Protection Committee (MEPC), the IMO announced the enforcement of a new regulation that would place a sulphur cap on fuel oil emissions known to damage wildlife, cause acid rain and respiratory ailments.
-Under the new rules, beginning January 1, 2020, ships must use fuel with a sulphur content no higher than 0.5% or contain equipment to clean its sulphuric emissions, known as a ‘scrubber.’
-A drastic change from the current 3.5% sulphuric allowance, vessels failing to meet the standard will be declared ‘unseaworthy,’ lose insurance coverage, and face fines and penalties.
+Back in October 2016, at the 70th session of the International Maritime Organization’s (IMO) Marine Environmental Protection Committee (MEPC), the IMO announced the enforcement of a new regulation that would place a sulfur cap on fuel oil emissions known to damage wildlife, cause acid rain and respiratory ailments.
+Under the new rules, beginning January 1, 2020, ships must use fuel with a sulfur content no higher than 0.5% or contain equipment to clean its sulfuric emissions, known as a ‘scrubber.’
+A drastic change from the current 3.5% sulfuric allowance, vessels failing to meet the standard will be declared ‘unseaworthy,’ lose insurance coverage, and face fines and penalties.

 WHO WILL PAY THE PRICE?

 Ultimately, consumers.
 Container carriers will face higher costs switching fuels and will either absorb the costs or pass them on to shippers, who in turn, would be forced to increase pricing across all ocean-moving cargoes.
 This forced switch from heavy fuels to distillate variations will increase demand for the new fuel and drive up the price.

 The IMO has warned that the regulation will be a brutal change for ships running on heavy fuel oil (HFO).
 Emergency bunker surcharges are even now being levied as the high cost of current fuel prices eat away at carrier profits.
 In an effort to curb extreme losses, steamship lines can increase freight rates, implement cost-reducing programs, and introduce emergency bunker recovery surcharges.
 Currently, several carriers that showed increasing revenues and volumes in the first quarter, also reported net losses; proving fuel price carries significant weight in profits.